Computerworld's "Rock star coders" profile: Petr

 Q: How many hours per day do you code or practice?

 A: I'm currently employed as a software engineer, so the answer is about 8 :) Although this is more about industrial programming.
-I've not been practicing specifically for contests (as opposed to just coding) for a long time, probably several years, as most of my practice happened to be in the high school.
-Nowadays the contests themselves bring me enough practice to keep my current form.
+I've not been practicing specifically for challenges (as opposed to just coding) for a long time, probably several years, as most of my practice happened to be in the high school.
+Nowadays the challenges themselves bring me enough practice to keep my current form.

 Q: Challenges/successes you've had finding ways to get paid for your talents.